kalmhq/docs/docs/tut-strapi.md

 ```

 :::note
-I run this demo on EKS, the storageClassName `gp2` is provided by AWS, on a different platform, this should be different, please update the field accordingly.
+The storageClassName (gp2) displayed in this demo is for EKS.
+This name is provided by AWS.
+For a different platform this name will be different, please update the field accordingly.
+(For GCP it is pd-ssd)
 :::

 # Deploy Strapi

-The YAML for Strapi is quit similar:
+The YAML for Strapi is quite similar:

 ```yaml
 apiVersion: core.kalm.dev/v1alpha1